 Allocations for the period 2012-2013 (Euro)

-6 000 000 5 100 000 85%
+4 408 483 3 747 212 85%

-TOTAL EU funding Investment rate
+TOTAL EU funding IPA cofinancing rate

-Indicators Baseline Targets for 2007- 2009 Targets for 2007- 2011 Targets for 2012- 2013 Definitions and assumptions Source of data Outputs Number of participants in all actions (cumulative) of which: 0 6050 12000 14000 The number of persons participating in the trainings (vocational training, informal education, on-the-job trainings, other training) or other activities (counselling, guidance, work trials etc.) organised under the projects as evidenced from the certificates received or other equivalent source.
-ESA database; Project implementation reports; documents on the attendance of persons participating in project activities; resumes of participants; copies of certificates/diplomas (in case they are issued). % of young unemployed aged 15-29 of the total number of participants in all actions (presented by ethnicity) 0 4600 70% 70% The share of men and women from the age group 15-29 participating in the trainings or other activities organised under the projects in the total number of persons participating in the trainings or other activities organised under the projects as evidenced from the certificates received or other equivalent source.
-ESA database; Project implementation reports; documents on the attendance of persons participating in project activities; resumes of participants; copies of certificates/diplomas (in case they are issued). % of women of the total number of participants in all actions (presented by ethnicity) 0 60% 60% 60% The share of women in the total number of persons participating in the trainings or other activities organised under the projects as evidenced from the certificates received or other equivalent source.
-ESA database; Project implementation reports; documents on the attendance of persons participating in project activities; resumes of participants; copies of certificates/diplomas (in case they are issued). % of long-term unemployed of the total number of participants in all actions (presented by ethnicity) 0 / 80% 80% The share of long-term unemployed (1 year and more beyond the labour market) in the total number of persons participating in the trainings or other activities organised under the projects as evidenced from the certificates received or other equivalent source.
-ESA database; Project implementation reports; documents on the attendance of persons participating in project activities; resumes of participants; copies of certificates/diplomas (in case they are issued).
-Number of supported 0 / / 10 Organisations, including SMEs that received assistance either Project implementation reports.
+Measure 1.1 Promotion of employability and ability to adapt to labour market changes Indicators Baseline Targets for 2007- 2009 Targets for 2007- 2011 Targets for 2012- 2013 Definitions and assumptions Source of data Outputs Number of participants in all actions (cumulative for all years) of which: 0 6050 11000 13000 The number of persons participating in the trainings (vocational training, informal education, on-the-job trainings, other training) or other activities (counselling, guidance, work trials, pilot activities etc.) organised under the projects as evidenced from the certificates received or other equivalent source.
+ESA database; Project implementation reports; documents on the attendance of persons participating in project activities; resumes of participants; copies of certificates/diplomas (in case they are issued) % of young unemployed aged 15-29 of the total number of participants in all actions (presented by ethnicity) 0 4600 70% 70% The share of men and women from the age group 15-29 participating in the trainings or other activities organised under the projects in the total number of persons participating in the trainings or other activities organised under the projects as evidenced from the certificates received or other equivalent source.
+ESA database; Project implementation reports; documents on the attendance of persons participating in project activities; resumes of participants; copies of certificates/diplomas (in case they are issued) % of women of the total number of participants in all actions (presented by ethnicity) 0 60% 60% 60% The share of women in the total number of persons participating in the trainings or other activities organised under the projects as evidenced from the certificates received or other equivalent source.
+ESA database; Project implementation reports; documents on the attendance of persons participating in project activities; resumes of participants; copies of certificates/diplomas (in case they are issued)